 Get a good night’s sleep on Wednesday so that you are well rested for results day.
 In the morning, wake up early, leaving plenty of time to eat a hearty breakfast.
 Then, make your journey to school.
 During this drive/walk, you will probably feel nervous – that’s OK!
 Everyone else will feel the same way too.

 Choose where to open your examination envelope.
-We recommend that you open it somewhere in school in case you need to talk to your teachers about your results.
+I recommend that you open it somewhere in school in case you need to talk to your teachers about your results.
 If you’re feeling confident and relaxed, you may want to open it in front of your friends and teachers.
 If you’re a bit more nervous, you may want to go to a quieter place (maybe an empty classroom) and open it in private.
 You choose.

 In some circumstances, you can send a designated person into school for you to collect the results, or you can get them posted to your house.
 If you have such plans, make sure you make the necessary arrangements with your school.